the-galah-survey/the-galah-survey.github.io/details/observing.md

 The GALAH survey tiles the sky into nearly 8000 possible field configurations covering about 7200 possible field centres.
 These are shown above in equatorial and galactic coordinates, GALAH fields in pink, K2-HERMES fields in gold, TESS-HERMES fields in silver, and open cluster fields in bronze.
 The [observing progress page](/survey/progress) shows which of these field centres have been observed.

-The list of fields is [available here](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/target/galahfco_3_public.txt) and is also discussed in the [DR3 Catalogue](/dr3/the_catalogues) documenation.
-For a given field centre (i.e., a given `ra`, `dec`) there is an associated unique identifer (`field_id`).
+The [list of fields](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/target/galahfco_3_public.txt) is also discussed in the [DR3 Catalogue documenation](/dr3/the_catalogues).
+For a given field centre (i.e., a given `ra`, `dec`) there is an associated unique identifier (`field_id`).
 For a given `field_id`, there can be one or more possible observable fields --- for instance if the target density is high enough, or there are bright and faint fields.
-Each possible configuration has a unique identifer of `fco_id`.
+Each possible configuration has a unique identifier of `fco_id`.

 ---